 The earmold should be cleaned regularly.
-Use a soft cloth to clean it's surface.
+Use a soft cloth to clean the surface of the earmold.
 Use the MultiTool wire loop to clean the opening.

 Replace the tube

 The tubing between the earmold and the hearing aid should be replaced if it becomes yellow or stiff.
 Consult your hearing care professional about this.